-Edgar had only been there for two days, and already Meredith was wondering if any of this was worth it.
-She had been hard at work trying to teach the boy, but he had difficulty pronouncing even the simplest sounds, often to the point where even the most primitive words sounded jumbled and foreign until they weren't even words at all.
+Edgar had only been at the Parker's for two days, and already Meredith was wondering if any of this was worth it.
+She had been hard at work trying to teach the boy something he could understand, but he had difficulty pronouncing even the simplest sounds, often to the point where even the most primitive words sounded jumbled and foreign until they weren't even words at all.
 She had spent nearly the entire previous morning giving him a bath, having to refill the tub at least four times because he was so dirty, then wrestling him into some clothes that, even now, he could not comprehend how or why he needed to wear them.
 They were Thomas' old clothes, and they were way too big on him, the sleeves hanging off his fingertips and making him trip when he crawled on the floor, and his shirt constantly twisting around, needing adjustment.
 She would have gone and bought him some new clothes if it wasn't still raining outside.
 In all honesty, she was a little scared to leave him home alone, even in the cage.
-She hadn't noticed when he was too weak and hungry to notice the storm the day before, but she saw now that he was afraid of lightning and especially of thunder.
-Every time thunder clapped across the gray sky, he would scream and hide his head in his knees, as if this would protect him from the sound.
+She hadn't noticed when he was too weak and hungry to notice the storm the day before, but she saw now that he was afraid of lightning, and especially of thunder.
+Every time a loud boom clapped across the gray sky, he would scream and hide his head in his knees, as if this would protect him from the sound.
 Luckily the rain was mild today, and she had no difficulty getting him to sit still so she could continue trying to teach him to speak.

 As Meredith began to take her new student under her wing, Edgar began to slowly develop some degree of trust in her.
 When she thought Edgar was starting to lose interest in learning the new phrases she taught him, she would leave him in his cage for an extended length of time to go do some chores around the house.
 He would whine and bite on the cage bars until she let him out again, and after another hour-long teaching session, she decided to try letting him roam free, thinking maybe this would also help him to feel less frightened of the rain if he wasn't locked in a cage where there was nowhere to hide.
 She was surprised to see that he was actually very well-behaved.
 Energetic and maybe a little reckless when it came to furniture, but nothing close to dangerous.
 He was too scared to be alone, so he would quietly follow her wherever she went, never too close to her but still close enough that she could see him.
 As she went about carrying loads of laundry, she would always turn around, and he never failed to be there, following her quietly wherever she went.
 She didn't find it annoying at all, even when he did make a little bit of noise.
-For the most part, he knew she at least wasn't going to hurt him, and she respected his preference for following her around over sitting alone in his cage.
+For the most part, he knew she at least wasn't going to hurt him.

 "Mooooom!"Edgar heard a female voice yell from the front door.
 He lifted his head up off the floor, interested.